bodleian/ora_data_model/data_model_conventions-2.1.md

 ### Date values
 - Dates shall be stored and serialized as ISO strings, in the format YYYY-MM-DD
+- `rights_copyright_date` is not a date field, and should be processed as a 'Date-like field'
 - The data model spreadsheet shall indicate that a field is a date value, the level of required precision (e.g. year, day) and any default values
 - Specific implementations, e.g. Solr, may choose to add additional precision where this is necessary for storage
 - If precision needs to be added to a date field, the earliest legitimate value will be used e.g 1978-01-01 for day level precision for the year 1978